droonga/droonga.org/tutorial/index.md

 ## Prepare an environment for experiments

-Prepare an comuter at first.
+Prepare a computer at first.
 This tutorial describes steps to develop a search service based on the Droonga, on an existing computer.
 Following instructions are basically written for a successfully prepared virtual machine of the `Ubuntu Server 13.10 64bit` on the service [Sakura's cloud](http://cloud.sakura.ad.jp/), with an available console.

 ## Install packages required for the setup process